VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData/Readme.md

 ![MultipleEnveloppeExample_5](MultipleEnveloppeExample_5_pathologic_leaning_tower/MultipleEnveloppeExample_5_pathologic_leaning_tower_2015-2D.png)

+Note that such geometrical imprecission has an impact on the interpretation one makes of the building spliting.
+Should one consider that such a situation is a "numerical" approximation or did the total surface of the (two) buildings changed across time (because there geometry of the building changed).

 ### Multiple enveloppe (sub-buildings): what is the semantic behind building regroupment ?
 It is hard to understand what is the logic that governs the regroupement of the geometries of independent physical buildings (that is buildings that are geometrically distinct i.e.